-MEAN MONTHLY TWO-HOUR TEMPERATURE

-CHANGES AND MEAN TIMES OF MAXIMUM AND

-MINIMUM TEMPERATURE AT SELECTED
+MEAN MONTHLY TWO-HOUR TEMPERATURE CHANGES AND MEAN TIMES OF MAXIMUM AND MINIMUM TEMPERATURE AT SELECTED CANADIAN STATIONS minimum temperature.
+The use of these diagrams in temperature forecasting is discussed.

-CANADIAN STATIONS

 W.S.
 Harley Meteorological Service of Canada, Toronto (10 min.)